rehierl/node-tree-outliner/1-basics/2-2-sets-of-sets.md

 Note that this kind of consistency does not require that for each set (S1) another set (S2) exists with which the first set (S1) has any elements in common (e.g. set E, the empty set).
+That is, an extreme case of a consistent setup would be one in which all the sets within it are disjoint.

 **CLARIFICATION**
-A setup is said to be **a strict setup**, if the following requirement is met:
+A setup is said to be **a strict setup (of sets)**, if the following requirements are met:

+0. `S := (V,P)`.
-* The setup is a consistent setup.
+1. The setup is consistent.
-* The setup does not contain the empty set `{}`.
+2. The setup does not contain the empty set `{}`.

-Note that a strict setup allows to make the following statement:
+Note that ...

 * Two distinct sets in a strict setup are either disjoint, ex-or one set is a strict subset of the other.
+* (#P < #P(V)) is always true

+That is, because two non-empty sets either are disjoint from one another, ex-or they have one or more elements in common.
+Furthermore, the "consistent setup" requirement states that, if two non-empty sets have common elements, then one set must be a subset of the other.
+Because of that, two distinct sets within a strict setup are either disjoint, ex-or one set is a strict subset of the other.

 <!-- ======================================================================= -->
 ## Inconsistent setup